SimonBjorkberg/IronhackProjectOne/README.md

 9. Ensured the game background moves in sync with the obstacles to create a more immersive experience.
 10. Implemented a point system to track player progress and score.
 11. Created a game over screen to be displayed when the player loses.
-12 .Added a "return to main menu" button to allow players to restart the game or return to the main menu after losing or winning.
+12. Added a "return to main menu" button to allow players to restart the game or return to the main menu after losing or winning.

 # Links